His Role as Mayor

 Community Involvement and Special Expertise

 Mayor Dilkens has an extensive history of community involvement in Windsor.
 He spent 15 years with the Windsor Police Auxiliary where he was a Staff Sergeant.
 He was a founding Board Member for the Canadian Manufacturing Hall of Fame.
 He is also an annual Area Captain in the Windsor Goodfellows Paper Drive.
 He has served as President to both the Windsor and Essex County Crime Stoppers and Windsor Road Watch programs.
-Mayor Dilkens is also a past Executive Board Member of Windsor Regional Hospital, a Past Vice-President of the Windsor Jaycees and former Chair of the Windsor Red Cross Emergency Services Unit.
-He sat on the provincial board of the Human Resource Professional Association (HRPA) – the Ontario regulating body for the HR professionals serving 18,000 members.
-He currently serves as a member of the Appeals Panel and Government Relations Committee for HRPA.
+Mayor Dilkens is also a past Executive Board Member of Windsor Regional Hospital, a Past Vice-President of the Windsor Jaycees, former Chair of the Windsor Red Cross Emergency Services Unit, and past board member of the Appeals Panel and Government Relations Committee for HRPA (Human Resources Professionals Association).

 Before Entering Politics

 Mayor Drew Dilkens is a lifelong resident of the City of Windsor.
-He has a Bachelor of Commerce and a law degree from the University of Windsor, called to the bar in 2012.
+He has a Bachelor of Commerce and a law degree from the University of Windsor.
+He was called to the bar in 2012.
 He also has a Master of Business Administration from Wayne State University and received his Doctorate of Business Administration from the International School of Management in Paris, France with a focus on municipal amalgamation in Ontario.
-He also holds the professional designation of a Certified Human Resources Leader (CHRL), along with training certificates from the Canadian Foreign Service Institute, Canadian Securities Institute and Federal Bureau of Investigations in the United States.
+He obtained the Chartered Director (C.Dir.) designation from The Directors College (2021).
+He holds the professional designation of a Certified Human Resources Leader (CHRL), along with training certificates from the Canadian Foreign Service Institute, Canadian Securities Institute and Federal Bureau of Investigations in the United States.